Anaminus/roblox-library/modules/Binstruct/README.md

         A dynamically sized list of unnamed fields.

-        The first parameter is the *size* of the vector, which indicates the name of a field in the parent struct from which the size is determined.
+        The first parameter is the *size* of the vector, which indicates the key of a field in the parent struct from which the size is determined.
 Evaluates to 0 if this field cannot be determined or is a non-number.

         The second parameter is the type of each element in the vector.

-        If the *level* field is specified, then it indicates the ancestor struct where *size* will be searched.
+        If the *level* field is specified, then it indicates the ancestor structure where *size* will be searched.
 If *level* is less than 1 or greater than the number of ancestors, then *size* evaluates to 0.
-        Defaults to 1.
+        Defaults to 1, indicating the parent structure.

         The zero for this type is an empty vector.